Write your message

 1- Department of Anatomy, Ekiti State University, Ado Ekiti, Nigeria.

-2- Department of Science, College of West Anglia, Kings Lynn, England. , charles.faeji@cwa.ac.uk
+3- Department of Science, College of West Anglia, King's Lynn, England. , charles.faeji@cwa.ac.uk

-Background: About 10% to 15% of couples experience infertility, which is a serious health issue, with 40% of cases being attributed to male partners.
+Background: About 10-15% of couples experience infertility, which is a serious health issue, with 40% of cases being attributed to male partners.
 Studies have reported that aspirin can induce reproductive toxicity, hence leading to infertility.
-Quercetin is a natural product and dietary supplement that has been utilized as an antioxidant and an anti-inflammatory.
-It is crucial to find an antioxidant that will increase fertility and lessen the harmful effects on male fertility.
-The purpose of this study was to assess quercetin's morphological and molecular effects on aspirin-induced testicular damage in Wistar rats.
+Quercetin is a natural product and dietary supplement that has been utilized for its antioxidant and anti-inflammatory properties.
+It is crucial to find an antioxidant that can enhance fertility and mitigate the harmful effects on male fertility.
+This study aimed to assess the morphological and molecular effects of quercetin on aspirin-induced testicular damage in Wistar rats.

-Methods: Thirty-five adult male Wistar rats weighing between 150 and 200 grams were divided into seven groups.
+Methods: Thirty-five adult male Wistar rats weighing 150-200 g were divided into seven groups.
 Olive oil and normal saline were administered to the two control groups.
-Aspirin (50 mg/kg/day), quercetin (30 mg/kg/day or 60 mg/kg/day), or a combination of aspirin and quercetin were administered to the remaining groups.
+Aspirin (50 mg/kg/day), quercetin (30 mg/kg/day or 60 mg/kg/day), or a combination of aspirin and quercetin was administered to the remaining groups.
 The study lasted for 30 days, and assessments were conducted through morphological and molecular evaluations.

-Results: The study found that animals in control, olive oil, and quercetin groups showed no significant increase in gross anatomical parameters or histomorphology but increased body weight, indicating an active growth phase.
+Results: It was found that animals in the control (normal saline), olive oil, and quercetin groups showed no significant increase in gross anatomical parameters or histomorphology but underwent an increase in body weight, indicating an active growth phase.
 Quercetin treatment improved the sperm count, motility, and morphology of aspirin-induced groups, which also had some molecular and histomorphology alterations.

-Conclusion: Quercetin's potential as a medicinal substance can substantially improve aspirin-induced testicular toxicity.
+Conclusion: Potential of Quercetin as a medicinal substance can substantially improve aspirin-induced testicular toxicity.

 Type of Study: Research | Subject: General